- Apply to UW

 The University of Wyoming's joint degree program combining a Juris Doctor with a Master's of Arts in Environment and Natural Resources results in students earning two degrees in three or four years.
 Coursework and thesis research provide exposure to interdisciplinary content, analytical tools, and program-solving skills used to address complex natural resource issues.

-For questions about the Environment and Natural Resources Helga Otto Haub School, please e-mail firstname.lastname@example.org for more information or Courtney Carlson, Assistant Director, email@example.com.
+For questions about the Environment and Natural Resources Helga Otto Haub School, please e-mail email@example.com for more information, or reach out to Professor Temple Stoellinger at firstname.lastname@example.org.